djndl1/CSNotes/os/unix_linux/processes.md

 More at https://stackoverflow.com/questions/25434850/where-does-the-returned-value-for-main-function-go

+The three forms of abnormal terminations:

+1. Calling `abort()`: generates the `SIGABRT` signal

+2. When the process receives certain signals.

+3. The last thread responds to a cancellation request.

+The parent process can obtain the termination status from either the `wait` or `waitpid`function.
+The exit status is converted into a termination status by the kernel when `_exit` is finally called.
+The kernel keeps a small amount of information for every terminating process, so that the information is available when the parent of the terminating process calls `wait` and `waitpid`.  performing a wait allows the system to  release  the  resources  associated with the child; if a wait is not performed, then the terminated child remains in  a  "zombie" state.
+A child that has terminates but is not waited for by its parent becomes a _zombie_.

+Whenever a parent process terminates, all the children will be adopted by PID 1.
+These children won't become zombies since PID 1  waits to fetch the termination status.

 # Environment

 Each program is also passed an environment list.
 The address of the array of pointers is contained in the global variable `environ`: